Policies & Notices

 National School Breakfast Program & National School Lunch Program

 Briya participates in the National School Breakfast Program and National School Lunch Program and is committed to nutrition education as a part of preparing children and families for learning.
-We provide lunch at all of our campuses on a non-pricing basis, free to all prekindergarten students participating in our programs.
+We provide breakfast and lunch at all of our campuses on a non-pricing basis, free to all prekindergarten students participating in our programs.

 USDA Nondiscrimination Statement